voideditor/void/README.md

 ## Contributing

-1. To get started developing Void, see [`CONTRIBUTING.md`](https://github.com/voideditor/void/blob/main/CONTRIBUTING.md).
+1. Feel free to attend a weekly meeting in our Discord channel if you'd like to contribute!

-2. Feel free to attend a weekly meeting in our Discord channel!
+2. To get started building/developing Void, see [`CONTRIBUTING.md`](https://github.com/voideditor/void/blob/main/CONTRIBUTING.md).

 3. We're open to collaborations of all types - just reach out.